dfsp-spirit/anonsurfer/README.md

 The 5 volumes in each image are the ones listed above, in the same order.
 Note that `rawavg.mgz` and `001.mgz` are not conformed, so their orientation differs.
 The latest version of the script automatically rotates them to the standard orientation.

 If you want to use the deface check pipeline, run the script `run_deface_check.bash`.
-See the `run_deface_check_subject.bash` script for installation instructions.
+See the `run_deface_check_subject.bash` script for fsbrain installation instructions.

 ## Metadata dropping